onqlavelabs/onqlave.docs/docs/external-sources/sdk-node.md

 ```
 ### Usage

-To use this SDK, you firstly need to obtain credential to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and following instruction to create your 1st Onqlave Arx.
+To use this SDK, you firstly need to obtain credentials to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and then follow the instructions to create your first Onqlave Arx.

 The [Onqlave Node](https://github.com/onqlavelabs/onqlave-node) module is used to perform operations on the configured ARX such as encrypting, and decrypting for an Onqlave_ARX. [example](https://github.com/onqlavelabs/onqlave-node/blob/main/examples/index.js):